Ecopsychology: 5 Science-Backed Benefits of Nature Therapy for Mental Health

 Outpatient therapy can be as simple as seeing a therapist once a week.
 Some people start here if their symptoms are mild; others continue therapy after completing a more structured program.
 It’s a space to keep working through triggers, rebuild relationships, and stay grounded in your recovery over time.
 You can choose a schedule that fits your daily life.

-Warning signs indicating need for higher level addiction treatment: worsening symptoms, impaired daily functioning, relapse or increased use, failed outpatient attempts, social withdrawal, frequent crises or emergencies, inability to cope, and unsafe home environment.
+Warning signs indicating need for higher level addiction treatment like worsening symptoms, impaired daily functioning, relapse or increased use, failed outpatient attempts, social withdrawal, frequent crises or emergencies, inability to cope, and unsafe home environment.
 Illustrated with a figure climbing stairs representing treatment progression.

 Sober Living or Transitional Living